spineo/quotations/index.md

 We accept the love we think we deserve.###Stephen Chbosky###The Perks of Being a Wallflower
 ```

 The script is run with the required command-line option '--config' which points to a site specific configuration file.
-An example site [template](conf/get_quotes.site.template) is checked into the _conf_ directory of this repository.
+An example site [template](https://github.com/spineo/perl-scripts/blob/master/conf/get_quotes.site.template) is checked into the _conf_ directory of the _perl-scripts_ repository.

 Note: Make sure that extraction of content does not infringe on copyrights (especially if used for commercial purposes)